MicrosoftDocs/sql-docs/docs/connect/spark/connector.md

 [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.

-## About This Release

-This is a V1 release of the Apache Spark Connector for SQL Server and Azure SQL.
-It is a high-performance connector that enables you transfer data from Spark to SQLServer.
+You can build the connector from source or download the jar from the Release section in Github.
 For the latest information about the connector, see [SQL Spark connector GitHub repository](https://github.com/microsoft/sql-spark-connector).

 ## Supported Features